 Conditional requirements for energy modernisation (§ 9 EnEV)

 § 9 EnEV sets energy-related requirements for measures of renovation according to Annex 3 and for internal and external extensions of buildings.
-If major measures for a building component are necessary or planned for other reasons, e.g. for maintenance reasons or public safety obligations, the renovated parts of the surface have to meet energy standards ("conditional requirements").
-These requirements in every case only apply to those parts of the surface that are subject of the modernisation measure carried out anyway.
+If major measures for a building component are necessary or planned for other reasons (e.g. for maintenance reasons or public safety obligations) the renovated parts of the surface have to meet energy standards ("conditional requirements").
+These requirements in every case only apply to those parts of the surface that are subject to the modernisation measure carried out anyway.

-On the other hand, external and internal extensions are subject to requirements in § 9 clause 4 and clause 5 EnEV.
+On the other hand, external and internal extensions are subject to requirements in § 9 clauses 4 5 EnEV.

 According to the so-called "Bagatellregelung" in § 9 clause 3 EnEV, the requirements are not compulsory when the partial surface that is subject to the measure does not exceed 10 % of the total surface of the fabric component in question for the specific building (for further information see Auslegung zu § 9 Absatz 3 - German language only -).